Cezzie/Master-Thesis-Optimization-Methods-for-Semiconductor-Crystal-Growth-Processes/README.md

 ## Usage Notes

-* The **notebook `Heat and Stress Solver.ipynb`** is easy to use and can be run independently.
+* The **notebook `0.
+Heat and Stress Solver.ipynb`** is easy to use and can be run independently.
 It provides a good entry point for exploring the simulation components.

 * For the **training and optimization scripts**, make sure: